kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

- --url | The JDBC database connection URL | Required --username | The database username | Required --password | The database password | Required --liquibaseProLicenseKey | Your Liquibase Pro licence key | Required
+ --url | The JDBC database connection URL | Required --username | The database username | Required --password | The database password | Required --liquibaseProLicenseKey | Your Liquibase Pro license key | Required

 ### `rollbackOneChangeSet` Command Parameters

  Parameter | Definition | Requirement
  --- | --- | ---
- --changesetId |The changeset ID from the *changelog*. | Required --changesetAuthor | The name of the author for the changeset | Required --changesetPath | The path to the *changelog* containing the *changeSet* you want to roll back | Required --force | A required paramater which indicates you intend to use this feature. | Required --rollbackScript | The path to the script to use to perform the rollback | Optional *
+ --changesetId |The *changeSet* ID from the *changelog*. | Required --changesetAuthor | The name of the author for the *changeSet* | Required --changesetPath | The path to the *changelog* containing the *changeSet* you want to roll back | Required --force | A required parameter which indicates you intend to use this feature. | Required --rollbackScript | The path to the script to use to perform the rollback | Optional *

 > &#42; This option is only needed if the rollback is not already defined in the *changelog*, and if it is not a rollback that is automatically provided by Liquibase.